Citation, DOI & article data

-Osteomyelitis (plural: osteomyelitides) refers to inflammation of bone that is almost always due to infection, typically bacterial.
+Osteomyelitis (plural: osteomyelitides) refers to infection of bone involving the medullary cavity that is typically bacterial 21.
 This article primarily deals with pyogenic osteomyelitis, which may be acute or chronic.

 Other non-pyogenic causes of osteomyelitis are discussed separately: